-To complement the previous results with respect to flows, a comparison of the snow depths between SIM\REF and SIM\NEW was carried out using the 185 stations described in section 3.2.
-In Fig. 11, the spatial variability of scores is presented as a function of elevation with notched boxplots where the boxes represent the interquartile range, the whiskers the 10th and 90th percentiles, and the notch represents the 90% confidence interval of the median estimated by a bootstrap sampling technique among the available stations.
-The SIM\REF simulation has a positive median bias at the lowest elevations and a negative median bias between 2000 and 2400 m, while the SIM\NEW simulation is unbiased at any elevation.
+To complement the previous results with respect to flows, a comparison of the snow depths between SIM REF and SIM\NEW was carried out using the 185 stations described in section 3.2.
+In Fig. 11, the spatial variability of scores is presented as a function of elevation with notched boxplots where the boxes represent the interquartile range, the whiskers the 10th and 90th percentiles, and the notch represents the 90% confidence interval of the median estimated by a bootstrap

+415 sampling technique among the available stations.
+The SIM REF simulation has a positive median bias at the lowest elevations and a negative median bias between 2000 and 2400 m, while the SIM\NEW simulation is unbiased at any elevation.
 The variability of the bias between stations is also reduced in the SIM\NEW simulation.
-Consistently, a significant reduction in MSE is obtained at the lowest and highest altitudes with SIM\NEW, as well as a reduction in the 90th percentile MSE at all altitudes.
-These results are consistent with improved altitudinal discretization in mountainous areas, which reduces the altitude differences between the simulated grid cells and the observation stations.
-Slight improvements in SIM\NEW scores can also be obtained by interpolating linearly the simulated snow depths at the two layers surrounding the observation.
-However, the point closest vertically to the observation was chosen, in order to use the same selection as in SIM\REF\t It should also be noted that improvements in the snow parameterization should also explain some of the improvement in scores (Decharme et al., 2016), but also the use of more accurate vegetation maps.
+Consistently, a significant reduction in MSE is obtained at the lowest and highest altitudes with SIM\NEW, as well as a reduction in the

+420 90th percentile MSE at all altitudes.
+These results are consistent with the improvement in altitude resolution in mountainous areas, which reduces the altitude differences between the simulated grid cells and the observation stations.
+Slight improvements in SIM\NEW scores can also be obtained by linear interpolation at station altitudes of the simulated snow heights at the two closest altitude bands.
+It should also be noted that improvements in the snow parameterization should also explain some of the improvement in scores (Decharme et al., 2016).

-4.6 Changes in the simulated water and energy budgets
+425 4.6 Changes in the simulated water and energy budgets